Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## Data

-We provide a fMOST mouse brain `18458.v3draw` to be registered  and supporting documents can be obtained from:
+We provide a small downsample fMOST mouse brain `18458.v3draw` for testing.

 ### Sub-Folder